Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-After I read the book, I with my full body and energy wanted to be an entrepreneur.
+After I read the book, I wanted to be an entrepreneur with my full body and energy.
 I did not want a 9-to-5 job anymore.
 I had decided that I don’t think that I’m gonna live a very happy life if I have like a 9-to-5 job.

 I have a boss.
 I’m not in control and I’m not creating what I want to create.
-I don’t think I’m gonna be happy and I can’t picture myself doing this you know until I retire which is what a lot of people do.
+I don’t think I’m going to be happy and I can’t picture myself doing this, you know, until I retire, which is what a lot of people do.

-They work at the same like my parents worked at the same job for like 30+ years.
+They work at the same as my parents who worked at the same job for like 30+ years.
 I couldn’t imagine doing that at the current company that I was at.

 So, on 23 Febuary, 2011 I was working at an insurance company in downtown Vancouver and I was called into the HR office.
-They brought me in the room and I knew right away that Okay, this was the end here.
+They brought me into the room and I knew right away that okay, this was the end here.

-I was called into the HR and they fired me on the spot.
+I was called into HR and they fired me on the spot.
 They presented some things like you did not answer the calls.
-You did not do the work that you know you’re supposed to be doing.
+You don’t do the work that you know you’re supposed to be doing.